How To Find A Water Leak In The House

 Unexpected Increase in Your Water Bill

-A sudden spike in your monthly water bill is often the first sign of a water leak.
-This unexplained increase could indicate an issue within your plumbing system, leading to excessive water usage and higher costs.
-If your water bill rises significantly without any changes in household habits or usage, it's crucial to investigate further.
+A sudden spike in your monthly water bill is often the first and most noticeable sign of a hidden water leak.
+This unexplained increase could indicate an issue within your plumbing system, such as a faulty pipe, dripping faucet, or a running toilet, all of which lead to excessive water usage and unnecessarily higher costs.

 Musty Odors